-Mid-Level Practitioner (MLP): Why We Can’t Afford to Be Silent
+Mid-Level Practitioners in Veterinary Medicine: Why Equine Vets Can’t Afford to Be Silent

 The early mornings studying in cold lecture halls, the long nights on call, the student debt, the missed family events, the sacrifices we made because we believed the work was worth it.
 Because we knew that being an equine veterinarian wasn’t just a job – it was a calling.